Cihan Tugal

 - 2017.
 “The Decline of the Monopoly of Legitimate Violence and the Return of Non-State Warriors.”
 Pp. 77–92 in The Transformation of Citizenship, Volume 3: Struggle, Resistance and Violence, edited by Juergen Mackert and Bryan S. Turner.
 London and New York: Routledge.

-- 2015 (with de Leon Desai) “Political Articulation: The Structured Creativity of Parties.”
+- 2015 (with de Leon and Desai) “Political Articulation: The Structured Creativity of Parties.”
 Pp. 1-35 in Building Blocs: How Parties Organize Society, edited by Cedric de Leon, Manali Desai, and Cihan Tugal.
 Stanford: Stanford University Press

 - 2015 “Religious Politics, Hegemony, and the Market Economy: Parties in the Making of Turkey's Liberal-Conservative Bloc and Egypt's Diffuse Islamization,” in Building Blocs: How Parties Organize Society, Stanford University Press.